Zeigren/QMSV/README.md

 The test.py file is used to run VUnit for any tests or simulations, it is created with a basic template that can be used right off the bat.

 The work folder is just there to appease ModelSim, currently it won't _work_ without it.

+## Trying Out QMSV

+A good project to test QMSV with is the [VUnit verilog uart example](https://github.com/VUnit/vunit/tree/master/examples/verilog/uart/src).

+When using quartusregen.py just change the first four variables to:
+- topfile = "uart_rx"
+- tb_topfile = "tb_uart_rx"
+- topfile_lib = "uart_lib"
+- tb_topfile_lib = "tb_uart_lib"

+Download the example and put the four files into the 'src' and 'src/test' folders, and that's it!

 ## Basic Usage